fenago/react-graphql-intro/md/lab_6.md

 ========================

 We have tested our GraphQL API multiple times during development.
 We can now start to implement the data layer of our front end code.
-In later chapters, we will focus on other tasks, such as authentication and client-side routing.
-For now, we will aim to use our GraphQL API with our React app.

 To start, we must install the React Apollo Client library.
-Apollo Client is a GraphQL client that offers excellent integration with React, and the ability to easily fetch data from our GraphQL API.

 Installing Apollo Client
 ------------------------